-Accepted participants will be excpected to write a 3-4 minute piece for the ensemble.
-Tuition for the program is $495 CAD per composer and includes a limited promotional use* of the final recording of their music.
-This festival is intended to further the compositional and collaborative skills of emerging composers as well as to provide them with an opportunity to have their music reach audiences across the globe.
+Accepted participants will be expected to write a 3-4 minute piece for the ensemble.
+This festival is intended to further the compositional and collaborative skills of emerging and early-career composers as well as to provide them with an opportunity to have their music reach audiences across the globe.
 At the festival, composers will have a chance to connect with world-renowned and high-profile musicians, opening up possibilities for future commissions and collaborations.
 Guest artist, Ronald Royer from the Scarborough Philharmonic Orchestra, will also give talks on career opportunities, becoming composer-in-residence, receiving commissions and studio recordings and much more.

-Composers should send a google link to a shared folder containing 1 pdf resume, 2 pdf scores and 2 recordings (MIDI files are acceptable).
+Composers should send a google (or other cloud) link to a shared folder containing 1 pdf resume, 2 pdf scores and 2 recordings (MIDI files are acceptable).
 Youtube and SoundCloud links are also acceptable.
 Please make sure the access to the links are not set to private, and that multiple emails can access the files.

 PLEASE DO NOT SEND FILES DIRECTLY AS ATTACHMENTS - only links to pdfs and audios will be accepted.

 Scores should showcase the ability to compose for solo or small chamber ensemble.
-Results will be announced by July 5, 2021.
 There is no application fee.
-Upon acceptance, composers should pay a non-refundable fee of $495 CAD to East Chamber Music Inc. Financial aid offered to composers: priority given to LGBTQ+ & BIPOC identified composers*
+Upon acceptance, composers should pay a non-refundable tuition fee of $450 CAD to East Chamber Music Inc. Financial aid may be available to composers*: priority given to LGBTQ+ & BIPOC identified composers.

 Send everything to: firstname.lastname@example.org

-Schedule for August 2021 (all meetings will be virtual using Zoom):
+Schedule (all meetings will be virtual using Zoom):

-Monday August 9 at 11am EDT: Masterclass and Workshop: Meet the Ensemble-in-Residence
+Monday October 18 at 11am EDT: Masterclass and Workshop: Meet the Ensemble-in-Residence, go through drafts

-Thursday August 12 at 11am EDT: Lecture by Composer-in-residence (final meeting prior to premieres including Notation and Score & Part preparation, the compositional process, career talk, collaboration and working with an ensemble and more)
+Thursday October 21 at 11am EDT: Lecture by Composer-in-residence and Guest Artist (final meeting prior to premieres including Notation and Score & Part preparation, the compositional process, career talk, collaboration and working with an ensemble and more)

-Sunday August 29: Virtual premiere of newly composed pieces at 12pm EDT (Toronto Time)
+TBA: Virtual premiere of newly composed pieces to be scheduled

-Accepting 2021 applications now.
-For more information on the ensemble and your mentor, see below or contact us through email.
+Accepting applications now.
+For more information on the ensemble and your mentor, see below.

-*Use of recordings are limited to promotional use such as sending audio files for competitions and applications.
+*Use of recordings are limited to promotional use such as using audio/video files for competitions and applications.
 Any public posting or broadcasting of the recordings must first be consulted with the Ensemble-in-Residence - permission may be granted on a case by case basis.